 A partial denture is a removable, yet natural-looking dental appliance that helps restore the form and function of your jaw by replacing one or more missing teeth.
 When you are missing one or more teeth, the bite pressures shift in your mouth.
 Other teeth may begin to move to compensate for the “gap” in your bite, and you may experience shrinking of both the soft tissues and the supporting bone near your missing teeth.
 This can alter your physical appearance and lead to subsequent problems with your other teeth.
 A partial denture keeps the underlying structures of your mouth – your gums, jawbone, facial muscles, etc. – active and engaged.
 It helps prevent further shifting of the other teeth in your mouth while giving you the confidence of having a beautiful, complete smile.

 Dentures are made to fit properly and comfortably so that they function just as normal teeth do.
 Over time, changes in the jawbone or gum tissue can alter the fit of the denture.
 Ill-fitting dentures tend to move, causing discomfort and irritation.
 We want our patients to feel comfortable in their dentures, so occasionally this means relining them for a better fit.
 Our in-house denture lab allows us to reline dentures on the same day you call for an adjustment.

 Traditional vs Premium Dentures

-Have considered dentures but were too afraid to ask?
-Are You confused about which kind of dentures may be right for you?
+Have you considered dentures but were too afraid to ask?
+Are you confused about which kind of dentures may be right for you?
 If so, Tru Family Dental has the answers for you!

 Lasting longer and made from higher quality materials, premium dentures will help you chew better while resembling your natural teeth.
 They are also preferred over traditional dentures because they have more molds and shades for patients to choose from.